theotchlx/deepthought/README.md

 ### Gateway API installation

-Linkerd needs the Gateway API to be installed in the cluster, as it is the default ingress controller.
+Linkerd needs the Gateway API to be installed in the cluster.

 The following installs the latest Gateway API version compatible with the current Linkerd edge version to the cluster: